-Academic dismissal from the College will occur if, at the end of the probationary semester, the student's cumulative grade point average is still below 2.0 or the student fails to complete at least two-thirds (67%) of all credit hours attempted.
-However, if the student achieves a semester grade point average of 2.0, the student may, at the discretion of the Dean for Academic Affairs, be continued on academic probation for an additional semester.
+Academic dismissal from the College will also occur if, at the end of the probationary semester, the student's cumulative GPA is 1.999 or below or the student fails to complete at least two-thirds (67%) of all credit hours attempted.
+However, if the student achieves a semester grade point average of at least 1.999, the student may, at the discretion of the Dean for Academic Affairs, be continued on academic probation for an additional semester.